 I am Qihong Ruan (QR33@CORNELL.EDU) from the Department of Economics at Cornell University.
-I study market microstructure in various financial markets, with a focus on stock markets, cryptocurrencies, and derivatives, while exploring other areas like prediction markets and currency markets.
-I'm enthusiastic about leveraging econometrics and data science tools to extract critical insights into markets from various big data sources.
-My research explores the underlying logic behind asset price dynamics and examines economic issues related to emerging technologies like blockchain and AI.
+I study market microstructure in stocks, cryptocurrencies, derivatives, and prediction markets.
+I'm excited to employ econometrics and machine learning methodologies to extract insights from various data sources.
+I look forward to integrating biological, genetic, geographic, human resources data into economics and finance research.
+I have studied economic issues about blockchain and AI.

 Using Vision Large Models to Understand Asset Returns